 How to Fix VLC Keeps Crashing on Windows, Mac, and Android

-VLC Media Player is one of the most popular and versatile video players available, known for its ability to handle nearly any media format.
+VLC Media Player is one of the most popular and versatile video players available.
 However, like any software, it's not without its flaws.
 Users on Windows 10/11, Mac, and Android often encounter issues where VLC keeps crashing, leading to frustration, especially when trying to enjoy their favorite videos.
-Whether VLC crashes upon opening, exits during playback, or doesn't respond at all, these problems can disrupt your viewing experience.
 This article will explore the typical VLC crashing issues, the possible reasons behind them, and how to fix them across different platforms.

 VLC Media Player, while robust and feature-rich, is not immune to occasional crashes and bugs.
 These issues can be frustrating, especially when they interrupt your media playback.